prototypefund/dark-crystal-research/security_shamirs.md

 #### Publicly publishing the hash of each share

-This is also something we considered, but feel that it gives custodians more unnecessary extra information and less accountability compared to other methods.
+This is also something we considered, but feel that it gives custodians more unnecessary extra information, which gives security implications, and less accountability compared to other methods.

 #### Signing shares